-As a child, hearing mom tell us that company's coming was always a double edged message.
-"Company" pointed to a happy time that included laughter, gifts, surprises, and things that disrupted our humdrum, Pennsylvania steel town existence.
-It meant that someone, or a group would shortly interpose upon the life of our family.
+As children, hearing our mother tell us that company's coming was always a double-edged message.
+"Company" pointed to a happy time that included laughter, gifts, surprises, and all the things that disrupted our humdrum, Pennsylvania steel town existence.
+It meant that friends, or other family members would shortly interpose upon the life of our family.
 Now, while there were family members who visited on a regular basis, and this is in no means to diminish them, they weren't company.
-Company, were Family who lived out of state, or the aunt & uncle who were visiting from Ireland.
-These constituted company, and was a time for excitement.
+Company, consisted of Family who lived out of state, or even the aunt & uncle who were visiting from Ireland.
+These constituted company, and their arrival was a time for excitement.

-When our mom's declared company is coming, that statement rarely ended is a period, it ended in a semicolon where the following statement went something like "and this house is a mess!"
+When our mom's declared company was coming, it was in a statement that rarely ended is a period, it ended in a semicolon where the following statement went something like "and this house is a mess!"
 In our minds, mom was violating a chorus of child labor laws as we were suddenly picking up our toys, cleaning our rooms, sweeping floors or other monumental labors.
 All the while, mom took on her own chores.
-In the end, the house sparkled, company came, and a good time was held by all.
+In the end, the house sparkled, company came, and a good time was enjoyed by all.

 Christ has died,

 Today in this Advent season, God's people are being called to a time of preparation and examination.
 While we commemorate our Lord's first coming, we also watch, wait and prepare ourselves for that moment when He will come again.
 This short season in our Liturgical year gives us space for reflection, and to consider how our heart's might be made ready for coming company.

 This Advent season, let or heart's echo the words of the Prophet, who declared:

 A voice cries: "In the wilderness prepare the way of the LORD; make straight in the desert a highway for our God.
 Isa 40:3 ESV